input-output-hk/marlowe-ts-sdk/Readme.md

 ## Examples

-Inside the [pocs folder](./pocs/Readme.md) you can find a set of minimal examples on how to use different packages of the SDK.
+Inside the [examples folder](./examples/Readme.md) you can find a set of minimal examples on how to use different packages of the SDK.

-- [wallet flow](./pocs/wallet-flow.html): Simple example on how to use the `@marlowe.io/wallet` package to connect to a wallet extension and get basic info.

 More elaborate examples can be found in the following repositories: